tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

 - `git push`- pushes the changes to the local repository up to the remote repository - https://git-scm.com/docs/git-push
 - `git remote update` - will update all of your branches set to track remote ones, but not merge any changes in.
 This is useful when you want to check if the remote repository has changed - https://git-scm.com/docs/git-remote
 - `git pull`- will update and merge any remote changes (of the current branch you're on) to your local repository - https://git-scm.com/docs/git-pull
+- `git rm --cached fileName` - will remove *fileName* from version tracking, but not delete the file itself
+- `git rm --f fileName` - will remove *fileName* from version tracking AND will delete the file
+- ``

 ![screenshot](./_images/ss-18.png)